kannankvs/kvskSONiC/Sonic feature quality Definition.md

  | Feature Name | Feature Description | HLD PR / PR tracking | Maturity |
  |----------|----------|----------|----------|

 	-	If Beta/GA level maturity, ensure to provide a sonic-mgmt.
 PR or code as reference.
 	-	If sonic-mgmt. tests comes after the Release note is released, it can still be modified.
 	-	Maturity to be approved by sonic test subgroup based on the availability of the test and the coverage it expects to gain.
 	-	Note: quality can be provided only on tests results availability, and this is out of the scope of this discussion.

 - What we gain?

 	-	One way to declare features quality.
 	-	Contribution awareness for quality guarantee and aim for GA level.
 	-	Clear and simple way for SONiC end users. (who are not in the details of the code itself)

 ### Action items and notes

--	HLD template should be extended with memory consumption section, Notes to be taken:
+-	HLD template should be extended with memory consumption section, <br>
+	Notes to be taken:
 	-	No memory consumption expected when the feature is disabled via compilation.
 	-	No growing memory consumption while feature is disabled by configuration.
 -	Feature should be delivered with the following ON/OFF flags.
 	-	Feature can be runtime disabled/enabled via configuration.
 	-	Disabled while work in progress and majority is not GA.
 	-	Can be enabled by default (if agreed on HLD review) only in GA level only.
 -	202305 Release note should be aligned with the new suggestion.
 It will be used for sharing information on features and availability of the tests.
 -	Once TSC approves suggestion, take to SONiC community and inform contributors to align on 202311 feature contribution.
 -	sonic-mgmt. group to decide on quality guarantee template.
 Ying Xie (Microsoft) and Roy Sror (Nvidia) to lead.